 convert as these are comprised of DOS ASCII extended graphics characters that aren't

-supported in Windows word processors.
+supported by today's word processors.
 They normally appear in the converted document as

 "foreign accented" characters.
 (However,